 by Bad Manners

 While this book is designed to put together food for groups, it is easy to use the recipes for a family.
-It almost has my favorite pizza dough recipe!
+This book has my favorite pizza dough recipe!

 The Zero-Waste Chef: Plant-Forward Recipes and Tips for a Sustainable Kitchen and Planet